 The Government hopes this will be a major step towards changing the UK’s compensation culture for the better.
 Until now, compensation for minor whiplash claims has been too generous and accessible, leading to an increase in fraudulent and exaggerated claims.

 Payouts for whiplash will be determined by new tariffs that are still under review.
 Compensation averages are expected to lower – estimated at £235 for a 3-month injury, compared to around £1,800 previously.
-And to deter fraudulent claims even further, you’ll have to use the money you claim to pay for a personal injury lawyer if you want one, whereas before the lawyer would have been able to claim legal costs from the insurer 2.
+And to deter fraudulent claims even further, you’ll have to use the money you claim to pay for a personal injury lawyer if you want one.
+Whereas before, the lawyer could claim legal costs from the insurer 1.

 “Vulnerable road users such as cyclists and pedestrians are not subject to the proposed tariffs in the legislation and so won’t be impacted”, says Andrew.